 Volunteering

 Hundreds of hard-working and enthusiastic volunteers come together each year to enrich the Redwood Day School community.
 The Redwood Day Parent Guardian Association is the vehicle that provides these important volunteer opportunities.
-Whether you have limited availability or are someone who can give more time – there are numerous volunteer opportunities from which to choose.
+Whether you have limited availability or are someone who can give more time, there are numerous volunteer opportunities from which to choose.
 We welcome your participation at any level!

 Redwood Day uses SignUpGenius (SUG) to manage classroom and all-school volunteering opportunities.
 Please take a moment and sign up for FREE!
 Once logged in, you can see all the volunteer opportunities as they become available.

 See below for a more detailed description of our volunteer opportunities.
-Please note that all activities and events are subject to change due to the ongoing challenges of the COVID-19 pandemic.

-List of 13 items.
+List of 11 items.

 • Community Caring